janschill/cern-solid-code-investigation/presentations/20210119-oral_examination/speaking-notes.md

 * Being the birthplace of the Web
   * CERN wants to be early adopter to help shape the Web
 * Has many open-source applications

-## Specifications

-* Protocol (Bundles other specifications)
-* Solid OIDC
-* Web Access Control
-  * Decentralized authorization of resources
-* Solid Application Interoperability
-  * How agents and applications interoperate over data in a Solid pod
-* Shape Trees
-  * Mechanism explaining machines how data should look like
-* Some primers
-* Expected to be done by end of June
-* Call for implementation
-* More mature than when I started looking into it

 ## Implementations